Leave Entitlements in Ontario 2025

 After-sales service providers are foreign nationals seeking to enter Canada to repair, service, set up, test or supervise work on specialized commercial or industrial equipment purchased or leased outside Canada, pursuant to an after-sales or lease services agreement.
 Eligible individuals are classified as “business visitors” and are permitted to enter Canada to carry out work without the need for a work permit.
 IRCC must be convinced that the criteria needed to meet this narrow category are met and, therefore, careful planning and implementation can help substantially in ensuring a successful entry.

 At Sultan Lawyers, we regularly provide fast and effective assistance to both Canadian and international companies to ensure they have the personnel needed to both support their business growth as well as prevent business disruption.
-Our workplace immigration lawyers provide high-level guidance with respect to short-term entries to Canada, assisting companies and foreign nationals in determining whether a work permit is required, and if not, what requirements must be complied with.
+Our employment lawyers Toronto provide high-level guidance with respect to short-term entries to Canada, assisting companies and foreign nationals in determining whether a work permit is required, and if not, what requirements must be complied with.
 Contact us online or at (416) 214-5111 for a consultation.

 © Sultan Lawyers.
 All rights reserved.
 Privacy Policy / Disclaimer